 I can’t bear the thought of losing summer and want to cling on to it as long as possible.
 This delightful Strawberry Gin Jam is one way to do this.

-Keen readers of this blog will know that my strawberry gin recipe from my first book So Easy Herbal has been a bit of a star for me.
+As I said, this jam is a byproduct of my strawberry gin recipe from my first book So Easy Herbal and it has been a bit of a star for me.
 It was the first recipe I did on TV on The Hour, has been featured in magazines and has been demonstrated at many a food theatre event.
 In fact I was making it every day at the Edinburgh Foodies Festival this summer.

 Never one to let anything go to waste I like to use up those somewhat faded gin soaked strawberries after making the gorgeously flavoured gin.
 I like to kid myself that I am being virtuous and thrifty when in reality I am just wringing out the last remnants of gin.

-I’ve served them up with ice-cream in a very adult summer sundae, whazzed them into a boozy sorbet or my real favourite way to use them up is to make this wonderful strawberry gin jam that means I can enjoy that boozy berry taste for months to come.
+I’ve served them up with ice-cream in a very adult summer sundae and whazzed them into a boozy sorbet.
+But by far my real favourite way to use them up is to make this wonderful strawberry gin jam that means I can enjoy that boozy berry taste for months to come.

-Because the strawberries have also soaked up a fair bit of sugar I use a little less than the standard 50/50 fruit to sugar ratio in this recipe.
+Because the strawberries have also soaked up a fair bit of sugar along with that all-important gin I use a little less than the standard 50/50 fruit to sugar ratio in this recipe.
 I also add 50% fresh strawberries to the gin soaked ones so that there is more body and a bit less of the bitter gin flavour to the jam.
 If you want to go heavier on the booze front then just use less fresh berries.

 The only other ingredient here is lemon juice.

-I had 300g of gin soaked strawberries so added another 300g of chopped fresh berries, 400g of sugar and the juice from half a lemon to a pan and slowly brought it to a rolling boil then kept it bubbling till it reached that magical 220C temperature that denotes setting point (there are other ways to check for setting point) then potted it up into 2 medium-sized sterilised jars.
+I had 300g of gin soaked strawberries so added another 300g of chopped fresh berries.
+Then added 400g of sugar and the juice from half a lemon to a pan and slowly brought it to a rolling boil.
+Now I just had to keep it bubbling till it reached that magical setting point and then ladled it into sterilised jars.

-Serve your strawberry gin jam on toast for a hair-of-the-dog style breakfast treat, with scones and cream for a tea-time treat, or make a fun sundae with Greek yogurt, strawberry gin jam, a few fresh berries and some crushed toasted nuts.
+Serve your jam on toast for a hair-of-the-dog style breakfast treat, with scones and cream for a tea-time treat.
+Better still, why not make a fun sundae with Greek yogurt, strawberry gin jam, a few fresh berries and some crushed toasted nuts.